serodriguez68/designing-ml-systems-summary/04-training-data.md

 - Transfer learning has gotten a lot of interest because it allows you to use for free models that could have cost tens of millions of dollars to train.
 - Usually the larger the pre-trained base model, the better its performance on downstream tasks.

+### Active learning
+Active learning is based on the idea that there are some samples that are more valuable to label than others.
+For example, samples that are closer to the decision boundary are more valuable because they will allow your model to learn the boundary better.

+In active learning, your model will automatically tell you which samples you should go and label.
+Some examples of active learning implementations are:
+1. You apply your model to a set of unlabelled data and your model selects the samples with less certainty (e.g less raw probability) to be labelled and added to the training data.
+2. You apply ensemble of models to a set of unlabelled data and select the samples with less consensus for labelling.
+The ensemble can be made of models trained on different slices of data, or with different hyperparams, or different models altogether.
+3. Some active learning techniques allow your models to synthesise samples that are in the region of uncertainty.
+4. Some companies apply active learning with the data being evaluated in production.
+If a model running in prod is not very certain about a sample it just saw, the sample is flagged for labelling.

 # Class Imbalance